 When you setup a migration project with the EBF Onboarder, you will be asked to define the target system (please read the general documentation to learn more about this).

-Select Microsoft Intune as target system and enter your tenant ID.
+Select Microsoft Intune as target system, select your National Cloud and enter your tenant ID (Directory (tenant) ID).

 - If you have decided to use a shared app, you can optionally insert your account details to check the registration status.
 If you do that and if you have followed all instructions of chapter 02.1.1, the EBF Onboarder will check the presence and the compliance of the devices in Microsoft Intune after the migration (see chapter 05.2).

-- If you have decided to use your own app, you need to enter your client_id and client_secret.
+- If you have decided to use your own app, you need to enter your client_id (Application (client) ID) and client_secret (Value of the Secret).
 Please make sure that you have followed all instructions of chapter 02.1.2.